bertieobrien94/VoC-Analyser/README.md

 # Jobs to be Done
 1. When I'm making decisions about what to prioritise in and around sprint planning...
 	a.
-I need to review data blah blah
-	b.
-And I face such and such challenges
+I need to (i) review and reflect on trends in customer demand and (ii) demonstrate those trends to team-mates and stakeholders...
+	b. ...
+So that we build the most valuable product for our market with a motivated team
 	c.
-I wish for these potential gains
+Pains
+		c.i) Datasets are too large for human _or_ LLM quantification at a glance c.ii) Data is under-emphasised if I'm not on the call c.iii) Data is aggregated "in my head", meaning it's prone to bias, and difficult to share with others (leading to knowledge silo and trust issues)
+    d.
+I want reporting that identifies, at a granular level, what features/fixes we can develop that will bring the most value to customers.

 2. When I'm refining a feature (e.g. ideating) with my team,
 	a.
-I need to share discovered knowledge about the customer JtbD and expectations for the feature
+I need to share discovered knowledge about the customer JtbD and expectations for the feature...
+	b. ...
+So that the team can come up with great ideas and be confident they'll meet requirements.
-	b.
-But that data is "locked" in call recordings and messages that I can't search through easily
+	c.
+But the useful  data is "locked" in call recordings and messages that I can't search through easily.
+	d.
+I want a quick way to locate every relevant customer quote regarding a specific feature, with the ability to bring up the original text/recording.